glukicov/CadenceAI/server_code/README.md

 ```shell
 APP_NAME="CadenceAI" PORT="8081" docker-compose up --build api
 ```
-and send a query to the server's container
+and send a query to the locally running server's container
 ```shell
 python server_code/send_llm_query.py --question="How often should I change my chain?"
 ```
+Tag and push to AWS ECR  as `cadence-ai:latest`, and deploy the container to App Runner.

 ### Vision model in GCP
 ```shell